tdangw/Chess-AI-Arena/README.md

 -   `lose.mp3`: Sound for losing a game.
 -   `click.mp3`: A simple UI click sound for buttons.

-### 2. Place Files in the `public/assets` Directory
+### 2. Place Files in the `assets` Directory

-Create a folder named `public` in the root of your project if it doesn't exist.
-Inside `public`, create another folder named `assets`.
-Place all your audio files inside this `public/assets` folder.
+Create a new folder named `assets` in the root directory of your project (the same level as `index.html`).
+Place all your prepared audio files inside this `assets` folder.

 The final structure should look like this:

 ```
 /
-├── public/
-│   ├── assets/
+├── assets/
-│   │   ├── music.mp3
+│   ├── music.mp3
-│   │   ├── move.mp3
+│   ├── move.mp3
-│   │   └── ... (etc)
+│   ├── capture.mp3
+│   ├── win.mp3
+│   ├── lose.mp3
-│   └── vite.svg
+│   └── click.mp3
 ├── components/
 ├── services/
 ├── index.html
-├── vite.config.ts
+├── index.tsx
 └── ... (other files)
 ```

 ### 3. That's It!

-The `services/audioService.ts` is configured to look for these files at the root path `/assets/`.
-Files placed in the `public` directory are automatically served from the root, so no code changes are necessary.
+The `services/audioService.ts` is already configured to look for these files in the `./assets/` directory.
+Once you add the files, they will automatically be used in the game.
+No code changes are necessary.

 ---

 ## How to Deploy to GitHub Pages

-This project uses Vite and the `gh-pages` package for a simple and automated deployment process.
+This project includes an automated script to make deploying to GitHub Pages simple.

 ### Prerequisites